- Premium features included

 They’ve also got this separate Lead Gen & CRM system for handling more complex permission flows and double opt-ins.
 The Constant Contact CRM integration is useful when you need to prove someone gave consent.
 Most teams I’ve seen use the Path Builder for the actual messaging and the CRM side for managing permissions and tracking leads as their contact management system.

-You get different form types—inline forms, pop-up, flyout, banner—each one customizable for capturing different contact fields.
+You get different form types—inline forms, pop-up, flyout, event registration forms, you name it—each one customizable for capturing different contact fields.
 The Sign-up Landing Pages work well for collecting both email and SMS permissions, and they feed right into your welcome sequences.

 If you’re in a regulated industry or just want to be extra careful, you can set up double opt-in confirmation.
 Basically, you’ve got options from simple email capture all the way to fully verified contacts with documented consent.